Dental Core Training (DCT) usually follows on from the 1st year of Dental Foundation Training (DFT).

 Recruitment to DCT will take place once for a September start date.
 This recruitment round is termed Round 1.
 For key dates, go to the recruitment timeline.

-Salary for Dental Core trainees
+Salary for Dental Core Training dentists

 DCT salary varies across the 4 nations of the UK.

-Each nation is responsible for agreeing the pay points on their respective Dental Trainee salary scales.
+Each nation is responsible for agreeing the pay points on their respective Dental salary scales.
 These are subject to change due to national contract renegotiations and annual uplifts.

 Salaries are not protected and can increase or decrease when moving between nations or into a more senior post.
-For example, from Dental Foundation Training to Dental Core Training).
+For example, from Dental Foundation Training to Dental Core Training.

 The British Dental Association (BDA) website provides a resource of information on pay for dentists in the whole of the UK.
 Their guidance advises you on any issues you may have such as pay scales, expenses and pay protection, providing you with the detailed support you may need.